imrehorvath/.emacs.d/docs/dark_mode_change_macos.md

 ## Helper application

-Minimal application, which gets notified about interface changes and which invokes the command supplied as arguments, as a response to the change.
+Minimalistic application, which gets notified about interface changes and invokes the command supplied as arguments, as a response to the change.

 ```swift